Stefanie Dehnen

 Stefanie Dehnen (born 31 May 1969) is a German chemist.
 She is the executive director of the Institute of Nanotechnology at the Karlsruhe Institute of Technology.
 From 2006 to 2022, she was a full professor for inorganic chemistry at the University of Marburg.
 She has received numerous awards for her research in inorganic chemistry.
+In 2024 and 2025, she will be the president of the German Chemical Society.

 Education and professional life

 Dehnen studied Chemistry at the University of Karlsruhe from 1988 to 1993.
 She finished her doctoral degree in Chemistry in the group of Dieter Fenske in 1996 and she completed her habilitation at the University of Karlsruhe in 2004.
 She was a full professor for inorganic chemistry at the University of Marburg from 2006 to 2022.
 Since October 2022, she is the executive director of the Institute of Nanotechnology at the Karlsruhe Institute of Technology.
 Since 2022, she is also Editor in Chief of the Journal Inorganic Chemistry (journal).

 Personal life

 She is married and has 4 children.